Kia K5 Insurance Rates

 Rates are averaged for all Kia K5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on insurance for a Kia K5 consists of being a safe and courteous driver, having a positive credit history, paying for small claims out-of-pocket, and possibly raising deductibles.
-Shop around every couple of years by requesting quotes from direct insurance companies, and also from your local independent and exclusive agents.
+Finding cheaper rates on insurance for a Kia K5 takes having a good driving record, having a good credit history, being claim-free, and insuring your home and auto with the same company.
+Set aside time to shop around every couple of years by getting rate quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.

-- Insureds who require higher levels of liability will pay about $570 annually to raise from 30/60 bodily injury limits to the 250/500 level
+- Insureds who require increased levels of liability coverage will pay approximately $570 annually to raise limits from a 30/60 limit to 250/500 limits

-- Drivers considered higher risk who have several accidents or serious violations may pay on average $1,990 more each year for auto insurance
+- Drivers considered higher risk that tend to have accidents or serious violations pay an average of $1,990 more each year to buy Kia K5 insurance

 Rate Tables and Charts